carbon-language/carbon-lang/docs/design/generics/details.md

 ### Interaction with inheritance

-Would like to make object-safe interfaces and abstract base classes (ABCs) interchangeable to a degree.
+Would like to make object-safe interfaces and abstract base classes (ABCs) without data members interchangeable to a degree.
 This is particularly important for C++ interop.

 -   Should be able to inherit from an object-safe interface, and the result should be considered to implement that interface.